BUnipendix/PyCriUsm/keygen/StarRail/README.md

 **VideoConfig** can extract from design data or get from [dim's repo](https://github.com/Dimbreath/StarRailData)

-Very thanks Tart for providing GetVideoVersiobKeyScRsp packet data
+Many thanks to Tart for providing GetVideoVersiobKeyScRsp packet data